DiverseMultiLabelClassificationRules/CORSET/README.md

 The rules learned by CORSET are optimized for conciseness, interpretability, and (of course) predictive performance.

-If you find the software or the paper useful, please consider citoing our work:
+If you find the software or the paper useful, please consider citing our work:

 ``` bibtex
 @inproceedings{ciaperoni2022concise,